There are some manual garden tools you just can’t live without, like this varied tranche of horticultural essentials.

 To make this extraordinarily comprehensive guide easier to digest, we’ve sorted all the products on the page into four main categories: Pruning Tools, Digging Tools, Ground Care Tools and Hand Tools.

 Although admittedly quite boring, these are all essential garden accoutrements that you need to know about because – oh yeah, baby – that’s how we get down.
+These tools don't have the luxury factor of, say, one of the best hot tubs, but they are very important in keeping your garden looking great.
 No matter how thorny the garden task, and no matter how weedy you are, these are the garden tools to get the job done.

 Remember, these are non-powered garden tools.
 T3 also has guides to all electrically powered outdoor tools as well, such as its best pressure washers, best chainsaws, best garden shredders and best cordless lawn mowers.